-A major battle in the American Civil War fought along Antie-tam Creek near the town of Sharpsburg in northwestern Maryland.
-It was the climax to the first of General Robert E. Lee's two major attempts to bring the war home to the North.
-Fought on 17 September 1862, it is renowned as the bloodiest single day in American military history.
-Though the battle ended in a tactical draw, it was a northern victory strategically because Lee was forced to withdraw, give up the offense, and resume a defensive posture in northern Virginia
+A major battle in the U.S. Civil War fought along Antietam Creek near the town of Sharpsburg in northwestern Maryland, on 17 September 1862.
+The battle occurred during the first of Confederate General Robert E. Lee’s two major attempts to bring the war home to the North, and marked the bloodiest single day in American military history.
+The clash ended in a tactical draw, but proved a northern victory strategically because Lee withdrew, gave up the offense, and resumed a defensive posture in northern Virginia.

-The third Antietam (CG-54) was laid down on 15 November 1984 at Pascagoula, Miss., by the Ingalls Shipbuilding Corp.; launched on 15 February 1986; sponsored by the Honorable Beverly B. Byron, Representative from Maryland's 6th Congressional District, who christened the guided-missile cruiser on 19 April 1986; and commissioned on 22 May 1987, Capt.
-Philip J. Coady, Jr., in command.
+The third Antietam (CG-54) was laid down on 15 November 1984 at Pascagoula, Miss., by Ingalls Shipbuilding Division, Litton Industries; launched on 14 February 1986; sponsored by Representative Beverly B. B. Byron, Maryland’s 6th Congressional District; and commissioned on 6 June 1987 at Baltimore, Md., Capt.
+Philip J. Coady Jr. in command.

 Dark blue and gold are the traditional Navy colors.
 The trident, a symbol of sea power, represents Antietam’s capabilities in the anti-air, anti-surface, and anti-submarine warfare.
 The broken chain symbolizes the Emancipation Proclamation, which occurred following the Battle of Antietam in 1862.
 The two gold battle stars refer to aircraft carrier Antietam (CV-36).
 Red signifies the heroism and suffering of 17 September 1862, the bloodiest day of the Civil War, and the ‘Burnside Bridge’ is a landmark of the battle.